You are here

 I’ve overdosed a dog or cat with Bravecto® – should I be concerned?

-An overdose should be reported here, even if you don’t think a reaction has occurred.
+An overdose must be reported here, even if you don’t think a reaction has occurred.
 These reports help us to give the best possible advice and monitor product performance.

 The Bravecto product range has a wide dose margin of safety and the active constituent - fluralaner - is minimally metabolised with no known interactions with other classes of pharmaceuticals.
 Safety studies have been conducted in both dogs and cats.